 For many people, driving is the best way to experience the beauty and culture of Rhode Island.
 Most major car rental companies have offices at Rhode Island's TF Green Airport.
 Several agencies also maintain locations in Providence and Newport.
 Reservations are recommended, especially during the summer season, on weekends and holidays.

 Our transportation options are many and accessible, making the Ocean State yours for a short getaway or extended vacation.
-To find out more about this diverse destination, contact the Rhode Island Division of Tourism at 888-U-UNWIND (888-886-9463)
+To find out more about this diverse destination, contact Commerce RI Tourism at 888-U-UNWIND (888-886-9463).

 The Rhode Island Cities and Towns map shows cities and towns only, along with Rhode Island's tourism regions highlighted.